Financial Institutions and Markets (11326.2)

 Equivalent units6386 Financial Institutions and Markets

 |2023||UC - Canberra, Bruce||Semester 1||06 February 2023||Flexible||Prof Milind Sathye|

 Hunt, B and Terry C. 2019 Financial Institutions and Markets, 8th edition, Cengage Learning Australia.
 ISBN Print ISBN: 9780170285209, 0170285200 eText ISBN: 9780170285209, 0170285200

 eText ISBN: 9780170285209, 0170285200

 Special assessment requirements

-To pass in this unit, the student must have submitted all assessment items on Canvas (including the PowerPoint slides of the presentation AFTER the presentation is made first as required), obtained an overall total score of at least 50%.
+To pass this unit, the student must have submitted all assessment items on Canvas (including the PowerPoint slides of the presentation AFTER the presentation is made and obtained an overall total score of at least 50%.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.